geyuqiu/react-card-game/README.md

 ## usage of frameworks

-* craco was used to enable build with tailwindcss
+* craco was used to enable create-react-app build with tailwindcss
-* tailwindcss was used to enable style apps from ground up without any frameworks
+* tailwindcss (>3) was used to enable style apps from ground up without any frameworks, although simple css was used in index.css
+* clsx was used to dynamically construct classnames strings